 Using the ad impressions data, we can analyze the targeting data of the ads.
 The analysis focuses on the use of social media platforms, particularly Meta and Instagram, to disseminate targeted political advertisements.
 We examine the strategies employed by the advertisers to reach specific demographic groups.
 Meta allows advertisers to define their audiences on the basis of location (state-level), age and gender.
 We utilized this data, together with the annotations, to analyze the microtargeting strategies of the political entities.

-To understand how messages are tailored to different demographics, we looked at the positive pointwise mutual information (PPMI) between the words in the advertisements and the demographic groups.
+To understand how messages are tailored to different demographics, we look at the positive pointwise mutual information (PPMI) \cite{church1990word} between the words in the advertisements and the demographic groups.
 The PPMI is a measure of association between two events, in this case, the words in the advertisements and the demographic groups.
 A higher PPMI value indicates a stronger association between a word and a demographic group.
-We compared both the topics discussed in the advertisements as well as the moral foundations that were used to appeal to the different demographic groups.
-This annotated corpus enabled detailed analysis of issue emphasis and demographic targeting, which we report in the Results and Analysis Section.
+We compare both the topics discussed in the advertisements and the moral foundations that are used to appeal to the different demographic groups.
+This annotated corpus enables detailed analysis of issue emphasis and demographic targeting, reported in Section \ref{sec:res}.